 Physical environment including weather, world climates, landforms, and natural vegetation.
 Humankind's response to geographical variations in terms of the use of land and sea, natural resources, population, economic activity, and political and social organization.

 GEO 320K • History and the Human Environment 3 Credits

 Environmental and geographical background of human history.
 Agriculture, climate, energy resources, transportation, and diseases, especially as they have influenced the historical development of Western Europe and North America.
 Implications for current and future environmental concerns.

-Prerequisites: Laboratory Science (D) course; Mathematics (M) course.
-Offered: Fall, spring.
-Special Notes: Carries cross-credit in history.
+Prerequisites: Laboratory Science (D) course and Mathematics (M) course.
+Offered: Spring.
+Special Notes: This course carries cross-credit in history.